Using structured logging for effective log management

 -

-When NXLog receives an event, it is represented by a set of fields.
+When NXLog Platform’s log collector receives an event, it represents the events by a set of fields.
 Any changes to an event are performed by reading from and writing to those fields.
-See Event Records and Fields in the NXLog User Guide for more details.
+See log records and fields in the NXLog Platform User Guide for more details.

 - Direct collection and storage of structured logs